What about Brexit?

 We recommend visiting ABTA's Brexit advice for travellers page, which has lots of useful information and practical advice.

-The Foreign, Commonwealth and Development Office (FCDO) has published advice on how to prepare if you're travelling to Europe from 1st January 2021, which you can find here - https://www.gov.uk/visit-europe-1-january-2021
+The Foreign, Commonwealth and Development Office (FCDO) has published advice on travelling to Europe post-Brexit, which you can find here - https://www.gov.uk/government/collections/brexit-guidance#travel-to-the-eu

 - No visas will be required for UK citizens.
-Passports will still be required as before but they will require 6-months validity and must not be over 10 years old (you can check your passport online as if you renewed your current passport before the previous one expired, extra months may have been added to its expiry date.
-Any extra months on your passport over 10 years may not count towards the 6 months needed so some passport holders will need to have more than 6 months remaining in order to travel).
+Passports will still be required as before but they will require 6-months validity and must not be over 10 years old (if you renewed your current passport before the previous one expired, extra months may have been added to its expiry date.
+Any extra months on your passport over 10 years will not count towards the 6 months needed so some passport holders will need to have more than 6 months remaining in order to travel).
 The UK has never been part of the Schengen passport-free European travel area, and therefore there have always been identity controls for UK travellers coming into the EU.
-This won't change and you won't see any difference in queues.
 You will need to use the lanes separate from those for EU/EEA/Swiss citizens.